tensorflow/swift/docs/AggregateParameters.md

 In layer-based high level APIs, layers may have parameters which are themselves layers.

 The current parameter design supports this:
-* `ParameterAggregate` has special behavior for stored properties that conform to `ParameterAggregate`.
+* `ParameterGroup` has special behavior for stored properties that conform to `ParameterGroup`.
 * `Parameterized` has special behavior for parameters that conform to `Parameterized`.

 The behavior is perhaps most easily explained via an example: